dillagr/dillagr.github.io/why-compatible-miner/index.md

-## _FAQ: Why Buy a Compatible Miner?_
+## _FAQ: Why Buy a Compatible Hotspot?_

 **WARNING!
-Before buying a miner, make sure it is compatible with your regional LoRaWAN frequency.**
+Before buying a hotspot or miner, make sure it is compatible with your regional LoRaWAN frequency.**

 This is a good question and has something to do with one of the enforced parameters of _Proof of Coverage v11 (POCv11)_.